 Mr. Clubok also regularly counsels clients on a wide range of matters, including Sarbanes-Oxley, antitrust, TCPA, FDCPA, federal election law, and regulatory compliance.

 Mr. Clubok served as a law clerk for Judge Frank J. Battisti of the United States District Court for the Northern District of Ohio.
 He is a current Trustee and former Board Member for the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.

 Mr. Clubok has represented:

 - The world’s biggest social media company and its officers and directors in defense of securities class actions and shareholder derivative lawsuits following one of the largest initial public offerings in history and in defense of claims brought under the Telephone Consumer Protection Act (TCPA)*

-- A major global bank in a lawsuit against a hedge fund seeking more than US$700 million for a fraud and breach of contract claim relating to collateralized debt obligations*
+- A major global bank in a lawsuit against a hedge fund securing a more than $1 billion judgment for a fraud and breach of contract claim relating to collateralized debt obligations*

 - A healthcare consulting company and its officers and directors in shareholder class actions, derivative suits, and regulatory inquiries regarding earnings restatement, HIPAA, EMTALA, False Claims Act, and FDCPA*